Kernix13/beginner-git-commands/README.md

 cd folder_name
 ```

-Then make whatever changes you need to then:
+Then make your changes and run standard commands:

 ```
 git status